BZoennchen/supercollider-book/intro.md

 In my opinion, technology should not be trusted naively.
 Technology is neither inherently good nor bad -- it can be used for the good, the bad, the ugly, and the beautiful.
+In addition, it is neither inherently progressive nor repressive.
 We must rethink technology as something that, like nature, is not strictly separated from us.
-Technology shapes our way of communication; it opens up spaces of possibilities but, at the same time, closes the door to preexisting ways of life.
+Technology shapes our way of communication and our material realities; it opens up spaces of possibilities but, at the same time, closes the door to preexisting ways of life.

-For example, the introduction of cars influenced how we plan and build cities and, consequently, made possessing a car mandatory in many areas.
+For example, the introduction of cars influenced how we plan and build cities and, consequently, possessing a car became mandatory in many areas.
 Email changed our communication ethics at the workplace; it made the interaction with emails mandatory.
 I see it as a privilege that my generation was one of the last growing up in an internet-free world.
 Today, children are confronted with a world of spectacle distractions.
+Their desires and their attention is channeled into the profit making fungus.

 Massively widespread technology has this dictating ability -- once established, it dictates our way of communication.
 It shapes our mundane life, and if we want to live within society, we can not escape it.
 We live in an *age of disruption* where technology escapes any deep analysis because it evolves faster than we can blink.
+Every-day people are busy.
-People are so busy and constantly trying to keep up with all of these news feeds that are poking at them, so it is hard for them to apply any narrative to their experiences.
+They are constantly trying to keep up with all the news feeds poking at them, and it becomes hard to apply any narrative to their experiences.
 They do not know what is going on.
 They are just moving through their day, moment to moment.
 It is a disorienting place to be.